barty32/program-launcher/README.md

 # Program Launcher
 Since I have many programs on my USB flash drive, I needed a solution to simply and quickly launch those programs.
 Browsing through my flash disk is slow and quite annoying, and I wanted to open them quickly from one place.
 This can't be done using shortcuts, because they need absolute paths.
 So I created Program Launcher.

 It can be also used to group Desktop shortcuts.
-If you have a lot of them, you can move those less used to Program Launcher.
+If you have a lot of them (like I do), you can move those less used to Program Launcher.

 ![Photo](https://github.com/barty32/program-launcher/blob/dev/pics/window.png)